Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • When you are peeling and slicing the peaches into thin wedges, it is very important not to wear any light-colored clothing.
 Peach juice, while yummy, will stain.

-• This step is called macerating the fruit and helps draw out the natural juices and sweetness while the sugar and fruit sit.
+• Letting the peaches sit in the sugar and lemon juice is called macerating the fruit and helps draw out the natural juices and sweetness while the sugar and fruit sit.

 • If you do not want to roll out the shortcake, you can scoop out ⅓ cup of dough.
 Place 3 inches apart and dust with the decorator’s sugar.
 Bake as instructed above.